ajkram-cpu/hello-world/README.md

 ## Project Title

-*Hello World Sample*
+Hello World example for assignment

 ## Description

-Practice using GitHub by creating a sample repository.
-Make sure you add a description to help others understand your project.
+Practice using GitHub by creating a sample repository for BAIS pro prep

 ## How to Run Program

-Explain here how you would run the program and what files need to be available.
+Explain of how to run a program
 ```text
 Hello_World/
 └──